stefano-meschiari/dictr/README.md

 -   A dict can have default values for non-existing keys.
 -   Dicts can contain NULL values.

+This library also provides some useful functions for manipulating dictionary-like objects.

 Creating a dictionary
 ---------------------